DirkPersky/typo3-initial-layout-bs4/README.md

 with serve you can develope yout HTML, if you Update a SASS, JS, or HTML File your Browser will refreshed after the compiling is complete.

 ## Inital the Projekt
-if you have changed the config to your need go forward and run in the shell
+if you have changed the config to your need go forward and run it in the shell
 ```
 init.sh
 ```

 ### what init.sh do
-- the script first inital all NPM-Modules by run `npm install`
+- the script first installs all NPM-Modules by running `npm install`
-- after that it build the Modenizr
+- after that it builds the Modenizr
-- than it Copy all `Font-Files` form `Bootstrap` and `Font-Awesome` to the Public folder
+- than it Copy all `Font-Files` from `Bootstrap` and `Font-Awesome` to the Public folder

 ## Run gulp
-at least run gulp and start your developing
+Then run gulp and start developing
 ```
 gulp
 ```